All 4 x 4 solutions of the quantum Yang-Baxter equation: Method

 \section{Method}

 In this section, we will explain the framework that we use to lift a constant solution of the Yang--Baxter equation to a solution that depends on spectral parameters.
 We assume that the spectral parameters are complex numbers, and we will also assume that the entries of the $R$-matrix admits a Laurent series expansion in terms of the spectral parameters.
-Since we can identify the solution up to overall normalization this means that we can assume that $R$ is analytic and admits a Taylor expansion.
-This condition is also necessary from a physical point of view, where one would define the conserved charges of the corresponding integrable models as logarithmic derivatives of the transfer matrix.
+Since we can identify the solution up to overall normalization this means that we can assume that $R$ is analytic and admits a Taylor expansion by multiplying the $R$-matrix by an overall factor that cancels all poles.
+This condition is also desirable from a physical point of view, where one would define the conserved charges of the corresponding integrable models as logarithmic derivatives of the transfer matrix.